chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 // Release notes
 // ----------------------------------------------------------------------------------------------------------

+Update (12-13-19)
+-Only small updates (if any) for the rest of the year.
+System is going through code reviews as we plan for writing a new general movement system on top of Network Prediction.
+-Things are still liable to change but for the most part every major feature is in.

 Update (11-21-19)
 -Rewindable NetSimCue support added.
 This just about wraps up the initial implemention of NetSimCues and the "Game API / Event System".
 -Still some cleanup and debugging/logging stuff to do but will be transitioning into porting the legacy CMC movement system over soon.